Healthy Parks Healthy People is a global movement that recognises the fundamental connections between human health and environmental health.

 In 2010, Parks Victoria hosted the first International Healthy Parks Healthy People Congress, which brought together 1,200 participants from 37 nations to explore the many ways nature and parks significantly contribute to our health and wellbeing.

 Healthy Parks Healthy People was also significantly profiled in its own stream, led by Parks Victoria, at the IUCN World Parks Congress 2014, held in Sydney, Australia.
 Over 4,000 delegates from around the globe attended.

 These events, among others including information on Healthy Parks Healthy People, have ensured that the Healthy Parks Healthy People approach is now on the radar for government, environment, health, education and business sectors globally.

 Why HPHP Central?

-Healthy Parks Healthy People (HPHP) Central has evolved out of the International Healthy Parks Healthy People Congress 2010, to maintain global momentum for better understanding the links between nature and human health.
+Healthy Parks Healthy People (HPHP) Central has evolved to maintain global momentum for better understanding the links between nature and human health.

-HPHP Central will serve as a resource for the HPHP global community to learn about and share the latest research, case studies, programs and innovations that focus on the health benefits of human contact with the natural world.
+HPHP Central serves as a resource for the HPHP global community to learn about and share the latest research, case studies, programs and innovations that focus on the health benefits of human contact with the natural world.